Start/Stop in a wind farm site decision

 Each year, thousands of migrating birds fly over the North Sea during the spring and autumn migrations.
 Migratory patterns over sea involve hundreds of different species of birds such as waders, ducks, swans, geese and raptors.
 The largest group in numerical terms, however, is made up of song birds, such as redwings and song thrushes.
 During migration, birds that fly at rotor height may fatally collide with rotor blades.

 The Dutch Offshore Wind Energy Act gives the government the option of allocating sites for the development of offshore wind farms.
-The Offshore Wind Energy Act takes into account implementation of the Nature Conservation Act (since 2024 Omgevingswet).
-Bearing in mind the Nature Conservation Act, we are looking at measures to limit the adverse effects of wind farms on migratory birds where possible.
+The Offshore Wind Energy Act takes into account implementation of the Omgevingswet (Environment and Planning Act; until 2024 Nature Conservation Act).
+Bearing in mind the Environmental Act, we are looking at measures to limit the adverse effects of wind farms on migratory birds where possible.
 The Start/Stop measure is one example of that.